x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/permissions.md

 ## Delegate mailbox permissions

 In on-premises Exchange deployments, users can be granted a variety of permissions to other users' mailboxes.
 This is called delegated mailbox permissions and it's useful when an administrative assistant needs to manage some part of another user's mailbox; for example, managing an executive's calendar.
-Exchange hybrid deployments support the use of some, but not all, mailbox permissions between mailboxes located in an on-premises Exchange organization and mailboxes located in Office 365.
-The following sections detail which permission are, and aren't, supported; additional configuration required to support hybrid mailbox permissions; and how mailbox permissions are synchronized between your on-premises organization and Office 365.
+Exchange hybrid deployments support the use of some, but not all, mailbox permissions between mailboxes located in an on-premises Exchange organization and mailboxes located in Microsoft 365 or Office 365.
+The following sections detail which permission are, and aren't, supported; additional configuration required to support hybrid mailbox permissions; and how mailbox permissions are synchronized between your on-premises organization and Microsoft 365 or Office 365.

 ### Mailbox permissions in hybrid environments